1barrier/1barrier/README.md

 ## Hi there 👋

+- 🌱 I’m currently learning on Roblox Luau and Python
 <!--
 **1barrier/1barrier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.